metabase/metabase/docs/troubleshooting-guide/cant-log-in.md

 2. Check whether your Metabase instance has moved.
 For example, if you were using a trial instance of Metabase, but you're now in production, the URL might have changed.
 3. [Ask your Metabase admin if your account has been deactivated][how-to-reactivate-account].

-For more information, see the [Configuration settings documentation][config-settings]
+For more information, see the [Configuration settings documentation][config-settings].

 ## Can't log in to a Metabase Cloud account